 Every casino and every bonus type has its own specific terms.
 Some terms are very strict, while others are basically irrelevant to most players.
 It is always good to read the terms, so you know what you are agreeing to and how you should be playing.

-Here's a quick overview of the terms and conditions you may encounter:
+Here's an overview of the terms and conditions you may encounter:

-Wagering requirements: How much you need to be before you can withdraw your bonus
+How much do you need to bet before you can withdraw your bonus

 Wagering requirements are the most common condition you see.
 It simply means the amount of money you need to bet before the bonus funds can be withdrawn.
 It is normally shown as a multiplier that is based on either your deposit, bonus or both.